Here’s a list of some of the 7 of the most damaging foods and eating habits that damage teeth, smiles, and dental work.

 - Sticky and sour candy.

-Most people know Dr. Emery has a sweet tooth, but she encourages her patients to stay away from sour candies, or hard, sticky ones.
+Most people know Dr. Dickinson has a sweet tooth, but she encourages her patients to stay away from sour candies, or hard, sticky ones.
 Sour candies have a very high acidic content.
 Acid breaks down enamel.
 Hard and sticky candies can pull out fillings and crowns.

 - Dried fruit.